dhis2/training-docs/content/android/tg_vizconfig.md

 #### QR Reader

-We can first start with the QR code reader.
+We can review the QR code reader functionality by trying to search for a child in the immunization program.

 The Local ID is set to scan QR codes